 - Which device do you prefer to use for browsing the internet?

-You may be asked to describe a technology you often use, or a kind of gadget.
+You may be asked to describe a technology you often use or a kind of gadget.
+In one surprising cue card, candidates were asked to describe a time when they couldn’t use a phone!
+Here’s my sample answer for that:

 - What kind of technological developments have made the biggest impact on our lives?